 This honors-level course is for the advanced and exceptionally gifted choral student.
 Students will be expected to function at a high level of musicianship.
-Entrance to this ensemble is through audition that will occur in the spring of the prior school year.
+Entrance to this ensemble is through audition that will occur in the spring of the prior year.
+Returning members to the Ensemble must re-audition for the class.
 Students will be expected to perform at a variety of functions throughout the year.
-Small class ensemble lessons may be provided for students on a rotating schedule.
 Additionally, students will be expected to attend evening practices.

-Band
+Symphonic Band